tobiasuihlein/hospital_register/README.md

 # Hospital Register Project
-This project aims to analyze and visualize data about hospitals in Germany as provided by the German governments' *Klinikatlas* website to identify possible differences between the provider types public, private and non-profit.
+This project aims to analyze and visualize data about hospitals in Germany as provided by the German governments' *Klinikatlas* website.
+It is a continuation of my final project for the Ironhack Data Analytics Bootcamp.

-The project was conducted in the context of the Ironhack Data Analytics Bootcamp I attended from June to August 2024.

 ### Techniques used in this project
 * Web Scraping & API Requests
 * Data Cleaning, Wrangling and Aggregation in Python
 * Setting up, Designing and Populating a multi-language Database in MySQL
 * Performing Exploratory Data Analysis using SQL queries
-* Creating an interactive Web app using Django
+* Creating an interactive Web App using Django
+* Deploying the Web App on local Server using Docker

 ### Demo of the Web App
+A MVP Version of the Web App can be found [here](https://hospital.hermiantor.eu/) (ask me for credentials).

 Data Visuals Page           |  Hospital Search Map with Filter Options :-------------------------:|:-------------------------:
 <img src="resources/images/app_demo/django_app_data_2.png?raw=true" alt="Demo image of the django web app" title="Data Charts Web App Demo" width="400" /> | <img src="resources/images/app_demo/django_app_search.png?raw=true" alt="Demo image of the django web app" title="Search Web App Demo" width="520" />

-(yet to be deployed)

 ## Data Collection
 Data was collected from [bundes-klinik-atlas.de](https://bundes-klinik-atlas.de) using Python with various libraries, such as BeautifulSoup and requests, for both API interactions and web scraping.